hyperledger/fabric/docs/source/secured_asset_transfer/secured_private_asset_transfer_tutorial.md

 ### Operate from the Org2 terminal

-If we operate from the Org2 terminal, we can use the smart contract query the public asset data:
+If we operate from the Org2 terminal, we can use the smart contract query the public asset data (write the following command by substituting 'assetId' accordingly):

 ```
-peer chaincode query -o localhost:7050 --ordererTLSHostnameOverride orderer.example.com --tls --cafile "${PWD}/organizations/ordererOrganizations/example.com/orderers/orderer.example.com/msp/tlscacerts/tlsca.example.com-cert.pem" -C mychannel -n secured -c '{"function":"ReadAsset","Args":["asset1"]}'
+peer chaincode query -o localhost:7050 --ordererTLSHostnameOverride orderer.example.com --tls --cafile "${PWD}/organizations/ordererOrganizations/example.com/orderers/orderer.example.com/msp/tlscacerts/tlsca.example.com-cert.pem" -C mychannel -n secured -c '{"function":"ReadAsset","Args":["<assetId>"]}'
 ```

-From this query, Org2 learns that asset1 is for sale:
+From this query, Org2 learns that the asset is for sale:

 ```
-{"object_type":"asset","asset_id":"asset1","owner_org":"Org1MSP","public_description":"This asset is for sale"}
+{"object_type":"asset","asset_id":"<asset1>","owner_org":"Org1MSP","public_description":"This asset is for sale"}
 ```

 _In a real chaincode you may want to query for all assets for sale, by using a JSON query, or by creating a different sale key and using a key range query to find the assets currently for sale._
 Any changes to the public description of the asset owned by Org1 needs to be endorsed by Org1.
 The endorsement policy is reinforced by an access control policy within the chaincode that any update needs to be submitted by the organization that owns the asset.
-Lets see what happens if Org2 tried to change the public description as a prank:
+Lets see what happens if Org2 tried to change the public description as a prank(write the following command by substituting 'assetId' accordingly):

 ```
-peer chaincode invoke -o localhost:7050 --ordererTLSHostnameOverride orderer.example.com --tls --cafile "${PWD}/organizations/ordererOrganizations/example.com/orderers/orderer.example.com/msp/tlscacerts/tlsca.example.com-cert.pem" -C mychannel -n secured -c '{"function":"ChangePublicDescription","Args":["asset1","the worst asset"]}'
+peer chaincode invoke -o localhost:7050 --ordererTLSHostnameOverride orderer.example.com --tls --cafile "${PWD}/organizations/ordererOrganizations/example.com/orderers/orderer.example.com/msp/tlscacerts/tlsca.example.com-cert.pem" -C mychannel -n secured -c '{"function":"ChangePublicDescription","Args":["<assetId>","the worst asset"]}'
 ```

 The smart contract does not allow Org2 to access the public description of the asset.